CasimirKaPazi/tikap/Grammar.md

 The main categories are:

 * **Big animals**
   Any kind of animal that can be an actor equivalent to humans.
 Or is capable to recognize a human as a separate entity.
 Animals one can interact with.
   Humans, pets, mammals, birds, reptiles, large fish, heads
 * **Small animals**
   Any kind of animal that does not recognize humans.
   Insects, words, snails, small fish, mushrooms, anemone, microbes
 * **Pair**
   Thing that usually occur in pairs of two or any other small limited number.
 Some of which English uses the plural by default.
   Eyes, ears, arms, shears, pants, glasses
 * **Long**
   Long and thin things in general.
   Fingers, as single arm, branches, rivers, ropes, hair
 * **Flat**
   Surfaces and sheets.
   Plot of land, paper, paintings, walls
 * **Container and their content**
   Things that serve the purpose of a container or are inside one.
   Teacups, bottles, bags, vehicles, liquid in a container, passengers, gases under pressure, information storage devices
-* **Compact objects or piles**
+* **Compact**
   Any kind of lump or object that does not fall in the other categories.
-  Stones, logs, dirt, tools.
+  Stones, logs, tools.
 * **Thing**
-  Everything that's undefined.
-Always acceptable.
+  General classifier for countable nouns.
   Did you get the thingy form the thingy for the thingy?
+* **Stuff**
+  General classifier for uncountable nouns.
+Includes abstract concepts like time.
+  I better put more stuff of the stuff into the stuff.

-Classifiers that may or may not be added: Plants, Food, Tools, Places, Piles/Loose material, Networks (Language, social relations, internet)
+Classifiers that may or may not be added: Plants, Food, Tools, Places, Networks (Language, social relations, internet)

 Which CL to use also depends on the context.
 If a book falls on your head you would use Compact, if you quote from it, it is a Container.